DSS is committed to a diverse and inclusive workforce

 The Department of Social Services (DSS) helps to build a strong and fair society for all Australians by delivering social policies that improve people’s lives.

-DSS is committed to creating a diverse and socially inclusive work environment that reflects the broader Australian community.
+The Department is committed to creating a diverse and socially inclusive work environment that reflects the broader Australian community.

 This will be achieved by increasing the diverse representation of employees within the Department, and building positive working relationships that drive key portfolio initiatives.
+The Department actively encourages diversity and supports the following staff networks:

 Over the next three years our key areas of focus are: